-In Makary Kotoko, a Central Chadic language, the negative existential ɗalá in (37) differs from the verbal negator wa in (38) and the two may not co-occur, consistent with Type B. The negative existential occurs in the same position of the phrase as the verbal negator.
+In Makary Kotoko, a Central Chadic language, the negative existential ɗalá in (11a) differs from the verbal negator wa in (11b) and the two may not co-occur, consistent with Type B. The negative existential occurs in the same position of the phrase as the verbal negator.
+However, the locative copula nda ‘be at’ may also co-occur with the verbal negator to produce a negative existential phrase of Type A as in (11c).
+Allison (2012: 347) writes, “The locative copula construction is primarily used in affirmative contexts, though I have a half-dozen examples in the corpus where it occurs in a negative clause.”

+(11) Makary Kotoko

-(37) nyi ro m-ú gə re əl ɗalá
+nyi ro m-ú gə re əl ɗalá

 thing:ABSTR MOD:F IRR-1SG say 2PL:IO NEUT:3SG:F not.exist

-‘I don’t have anything to say to you.’ (lit. thing that I say to you doesn’t exist)

-(Allison 2012: 357)
+‘I don’t have anything to say to you.’ (lit. thing that I say to you doesn’t exist) (Allison 2012: 357)

-(38) n-gə̀-dan dó he wa
+b. n-gə̀-dan dó he wa